WillPalaia/326Project/team/m2/roles.md

 ## Will Hammond - UI Manager
 Role: Reviews team submissions and ensures that all deliverables meet the necessary quality standards.
 Frank is responsible for proofreading and ensuring the accuracy of all documents before submission.
 Top 3 Commits:
-Commit 1: Completed to the users.md file
+1. [Commit 1]: Completed to the users.md file
-Commit 2: Made diagrams and possible templates for project ideas Commit 3: Created pictures of what team members ideas would look like on our web application
+2. [Commit 2]: Made diagrams and possible templates for project ideas
+3. [Commit 3]: Created pictures of what team members ideas would look like on our web application

 ## Ben Thomas - Project Architect/Full-stack